Energinet-DataHub/energy-origin/doc/architecture/adr/0014-measurements-domain-data.md

 ## Rationale

-With a bespoke TimeSeries domain that can use best in class datestore to store the data, we centralize were timeseries data is stored within the system, and gain a way to restore from a failure without having to rehydrate the full state from a central eventstore which would take days.
+With measurements stored in a single domain, we can use best in class datestore to store the data, and gain a way to restore from a failure without having to rehydrate the full state from a central eventstore which would take days.